Duns, Scottish Borders: Polish War Memorial

 During the Second World War, the Scottish Borders was home to many Polish soldiers, who had come here to form new regiments prior to returning south to go the front in Europe.
 Duns, and the surrounding area, was home to the First and Second Armoured Regiments of the Polish Army, who learned and practised their armoured warfare skills on the moors of Berwickshire.
 It was as a tribute to the 127 men of these regiments who died in the conflict, that Polish ex-soldiers and the people of Duns, jointly, paid for the erection of this monument.
 It was unveiled in 1981 by their former Commanding Officer, General Maczek.

 As well as this a memorial to Wojtek, a Syrian brown bear which was adopted by the Polish army in 1943, can be found in the Market Square.
 The memorial was gifted by the twin town of Żagań in Poland and was unveiled in 2016.

 Transport

 Duns was historically connected to the railway network by the Berwickshire Railway but that closed to passengers on 10 September 1951, and to goods traffic during the Beeching closures on 7 November 1966.

 Two A roads pass through the town; the A6105 which runs west to east from Earlston to Berwick on Tweed and the A6112 which runs south to north from Coldstream to Grantshouse.

 The town is served by the regular Perryman's 60 service between Galashiels and Berwick-upon-Tweed.
 It is also served by Travelsure service 34 to Eyemouth and Berwick-upon-Tweed, and Travelsure service 260 and Wait's service 18 which both serve Chirnside, Berwick-upon-Tweed and Tweedmouth.

+Media

+Local news and television programmes are provided by BBC Scotland and ITV Border.
+Television signals are received from the Selkirk transmitter and a local relay transmitter situated in Eyemouth.
+BBC North East and Cumbria can also be received from the Chatton TV transmitter.

+Local radio stations are BBC Radio Scotland on 94.1 FM, BBC Radio Newcastle can also be heard on 96.0, and Greatest Hits Radio Scottish Borders and North Northumberland on 103.4 FM.

+The Border Telegraph and Southern Reporter are the town's local newspapers.